ANESTHESIA MALPRACTICE CASE EXAMPLES

 Anesthesia errors can be made by any number of medical professionals including but not limited to anesthesiologists and nurses.
-The essential first step before applying anesthesia is to review patient history, select the appropriate anesthesia, and to determine the accurate dosage.
+Before applying anesthesia, review patient history, select anesthesia, and determine the right dosage.
 Anesthesia errors are commonly the product of:

 - Negligent review of patient risks and history

 - Inadequate monitoring of a patient who is under anesthesia